 The President gave a written response to the FJO report on 7th May 2020 in his ‘View from The President’s [Remote] Chambers’.
 He confirmed that from now on HMCTS, rather than the parties, would be responsible for setting up and hosting remote hearings.
 He has also indicated that he will continue to discuss with ‘judges, the profession and others whether there is a need for further guidance’.
 The President has made one thing very clear however: whatever the concerns raised in the report, he will stop short of a blanket ban on the hearing of particular categories of cases remotely and judges will still need to consider whether hearings can go ahead on a case by case basis.
 This answers the most obvious question posed by responses to the FJO consultation, namely whether all hearings requiring cross-examination or involving vulnerable parties should cease to be heard remotely.

-The FJO report provides a very useful summary of what is happening on the ground at the moment.
+The FJO report on Remote Hearings in the Family Justice System provides a very useful summary of what is happening on the ground at the moment.
 With no sign of an immediate return to in-person hearings it seems that we will all be feeling our way through this for some time to come.

 Frances Stratton – Click here to view profile